thenameisVLH/Matrix/README.md

 !role @user role - Add a role to a person

 !role @user role - If the person already has this role, you can remove it from them.
 It is the same command as the add role.

-!invite - Creates a link for the server and channel you are in.